Hack 'n' Slash: Development

 Hack 'n' Slash was one of several ideas presented for voting for Double Fine's Amnesia Fortnight 2012 project, where users would be able to vote for the game concepts they felt they would want to play the most.
-Hack 'n' Slash was an idea presented by senior programmer Brandon Dillon, presented as a Zelda-like game with the ability to hack the game's features.
+Hack 'n' Slash was an idea presented by senior programmer Brandon Dillon, as a Zelda-like game with the ability to hack the game's features.
 The title received the most votes and was one of five other titles that Double Fine stated they would develop into full games.
 A full commercial version of the game was announced in December 2013, with expected released on Windows, Mac, and Linux in the first half of 2014.
 The announcement also revealed that part of the game's funding will come from the Indie Fund.
 The announcement also contained a single image that linked to a large compressed computer file that users have decoded to find out information about the game's world.

 Dillon explained that the full version is less an adventure game and "really this puzzle game that teaches you about hacking", proving a learning curve to help players learn each of the tools provided in the game.

 Release

 The game released as an early access title on Steam on May 6, 2014.
 The early access model is intended to facilitate fine-tuning the game's puzzles given its unusual mechanics, as well as allowing for integration of Steam Workshop features.

-With the 1.0 release on September 9, 2014 also the source code of the game was released by Double Fine.
+With the 1.0 release on September 9, 2014, the source code of the game was also released by Double Fine.

 Reception

 Hack 'N' Slash received "mixed or average" reviews, according to review aggregator Metacritic.

-IGN gave the game a 7.7 out of 10, writing, "for all the very smart, ambitious, and never-before-tried stuff that Hack N’Slash does so well, it has a tendency to drop the ball on the easy stuff.
+IGN gave the game a 7.7 out of 10, writing, "for all the very smart, ambitious, and never-before-tried stuff that Hack N'Slash does so well, it has a tendency to drop the ball on the easy stuff.
 Its maps are a nuisance to get around, with slippery controls...[it has] a tendency to get so wrapped up in being clever that the gameplay suffers for it...", and ultimately concluded that programmers would have a good time with the game.
 Eurogamer praised the game's graphics and the manner in which the game demanded the player's attention, calling the title "something of a perfect storm of indie game design", while criticizing its unfair obstacles, obtuse visual cues, and lack of polish.
-GameSpot and PC Gamer found the game's humor to be both unique and clever and took issue with how only game developers would truly be able to appreciate the ingenuity of the game's design.
+GameSpot and PC Gamer found the game's humor to be both unique and clever, and took issue with how "if you're not familiar with making games yourself, you may find each joke is lost on you whilst solving its associated puzzle, and is only funny in retrospect after its completion".